ben594/align/TUTORIAL.md

    Once you are done with editing `template/index.html`, try the buttons out!
 If they work as intended, clicking on one will add the corresponding product and automatically redirects you to the updated wishlist.
-Check to make sure that the new item is there!
+Check to make sure that the new item is there.

    You've completed all the coding required for this feature.
 Time for another `git commit` and `push`!